IPS-Eye-White

 For example in John 5:1-9 states that when Jesus went up to Jerusalem for a feast of the Jews, He came to a pool called Bethesda where a "multitude" of blind, lame sick and feeble people lay waiting for the moving of the waters.
 However, as far as we know, Jesus only healed one person, a man who had been an invalid for thirty-eight years.

-We are not told why Jesus picked this man to heal, nor why Jesus did not heal any of the other people gathered at the pool that day, but it is obvious that the man did not know who Jesus was.
+We are not told why Jesus picked this man to heal nor why He did not heal any of the other people gathered at the pool that day.
+Additionally it does not seem that the man knew who Jesus was.
+He simply answered the Savior's question of whether he wished to get well.

 Note: There seems to be more to the story of the pool at Bethesda than meets the eye.
 The events strongly indicates that God is not the only one that can heal.
 See Footnote I